18,122 grads of the Ultimate Military Credit Cards Course already know why

-Military servicemembers and their spouses enjoy one of the most lucrative credit card benefit available: no annual fees on the best travel and cash reward credit cards.
+Military servicemembers and military spouses enjoy one of the most lucrative credit card benefit available: reduced annual fees, down to $0, on the best travel rewards and cash back credit cards.
 There are over 30 credit cards that waive annual fees for military families.

-Credit card military fee waivers mean you can get luxury travel cards, like the The Platinum Card® from American Express or Chase Sapphire Preferred® Card, and not pay the regular annual fees everyone else has to pay.
+Credit card military fee benefits mean you can apply for luxury travel cards, like the The Platinum Card® from American Express or Chase Sapphire Preferred® Card, and not pay the annual fees everyone else has to pay.

-Credit Card Companies that Waive Annual Fees for Military
+Credit Card Companies that Reduce Annual Fees for Military

 American Express

-American Express waives annual fees for active duty military card members and their spouses under the Servicemembers Civil Relief Act or SCRA.
-More details on the Amex Platinum military policy here.
+American Express reduces annual fees for active duty military cardmembers, Guard and Reserves on 30+ day active orders, and military spouses under the Servicemembers Civil Relief Act (SCRA) or Military Lending Act (MLA).
+More details on the Amex Military Lending Act policy here.

-There are 11 American Express cards with a military fee waiver:
+There are 11 American Express cards with a military fee reduction:

 - Blue Cash Everyday® Card from American Express

-As of January 2020, only personal cards are included in American Express's military fee waiver policy.
-Military spouses (legal dependents) are also eligible for annual fee waivers on their own cards.
+As of January 2020, only personal cards are included in American Express's military fee policy.
+Military spouses (legal dependents) are also eligible for annual fee reductions on their own cards.
 More the best Amex cards for military spouses here.

 The Platinum Card® from American Express